evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 <summary>How to modify it for your data later?</summary>

 * **Run `Reports` sequentially**.
 In production, simply pass the `current` data for each run.
-This will automatically assign the `datetime.now` timestamp (or you can set a custom one).
+Evidently will automatically assign the `datetime.now` timestamp (or you can set a custom one).
 Learn more about [timestamps](https://docs.evidentlyai.com/user-guide/monitoring/snapshots).
 * **Choose evaluations**.
-Pick any available checks to include in Report - data quality, integrity, drift (tabular, text, embeddings), or model quality (classification, regression, ranking, recommendations).
+Pick any available Metrics to include in Report - data quality, integrity, drift (tabular, text, embeddings), or model quality (classification, regression, ranking, recommendations).
 Explore available [Presets](https://docs.evidentlyai.com/presets), [Metrics](https://docs.evidentlyai.com/reference/all-metrics), and [Tests](https://docs.evidentlyai.com/reference/all-tests).
 * **Use Column Mapping**.
 You might need a [ColumnMapping object](https://docs.evidentlyai.com/user-guide/input-data/column-mapping) to define data structure: like pointing to columns with encoded categorical features, prediction or target column, etc.
 * **Include Tags**: Optionally, add metadata or tags to your snapshot.
 For example, you can indicate whether a Report refers to a shadow or production model.
 Learn more about [tags](https://docs.evidentlyai.com/user-guide/monitoring/snapshots).